THE ABRAHAMIC BUSINESS CIRCLE PRESENT INVESTMENT SUMMIT 2021

 • Investment Exchange of $675.2 Million

 Chaired by H.E.
 Dr.Dr. h.c.
-Raphael Nagel, The Abrahamic Business Circle in support to Dubai Expo 2020 inspire people by showcasing the best of collaboration and innovation from around the world.
-The Investment Summit 2021, Let Money Talk is one of The Abrahamic Business Circle’s initiatives with the aim of expanding the business network of its members and creating business opportunities while providing the continuing knowledge which market to invest in.
+Raphael Nagel, The Abrahamic Business Circle in support of Dubai Expo 2020 inspires people by showcasing the best of collaboration and innovation from around the world.
+The Investment Summit 2021, Let Money Talk is one of The Abrahamic Business Circle’s initiatives with the aim of expanding the business network of its members and creating business opportunities while providing the continuing knowledge of which market to invest in.

 H.E.Dr.Dr. h.c.
 Raphael Nagel’s vision is to bridge opportunities by steadfastly promoting Economic Diplomacy through business.